danthegoodman1/OpenSigma/README.md

 ## Security

 OpenSigma uses Inngest, which has a free tier as well.
 While Inngest is used for background job processing, no data from your Stripe events is ever persisted besides IDs.
 Therefore Inngest will never have any info about what your Stripe events contain.
+Inngest must be explicitly enabled with the env var `ENABLE_INNGEST=true`, along with the required keys.

 Any information that does need to be passed to an Inngest function is proxied through the database with an anonymous ID.